 What Medicare Covers

 To make a long answer short, Medicare does not cover assisted living costs.
-Medicare, for the most part, does not pay for any type of long-term residential care, including nursing homes and assisted living communities, so if one of these is the best option for your loved one, you will need to find a different way to pay than through their Medicare plan.
+Medicare, for the most part, does not pay for any type of long-term residential care, including nursing homes and assisted living communities.
+If one of these types of care is the best option for your loved one, you will need to find a different way to pay than through their Medicare plan.

 Medicare will sometimes pay for a short-term stay in a skilled nursing facility or for some home health care options, but senior living communities like assisted living are not included in Medicare plans.
 This can pose a problem for many elders, especially as the senior population often needs some sort of residential care community as they continue to age.